Beyond the Burke-Gilman: Kid-friendly Bike Trails to Explore

 Expand your pedaling horizons beyond the busy Burke-Gilman Trail with these other family-friendly bike trails.
 See links for maps, information and access points.

 A 29-mile paved trail stretching from just north of Arlington (about 40 miles northeast of Seattle) down to the city of Snohomish.
 Each section of the ride has its own character: forests, farms, towns, and lakes.
-Near the northern end, stop at the historic Bryant Store (milepost 4.0) for treats.
+The trail follows the original route of the Seattle, Lake Shore & Eastern Railway, parts of which were later acquired by the Northern Pacific and Burlington Northern.
+Illustrated displays at the regularly spaced trailheads explain the social and commercial heritage of the area.
+Near the northern end, stop at the historic Bryant General Store (milepost 4.0) for treats.

 Iron Horse/John Wayne Pioneer Trail